-11. REPLACEMENT FACILITIES LOST TO DEVELOPMENT
+12. REPLACEMENT FACILITIES LOST TO DEVELOPMENT

-- 11.1 Policies LR3 Children's Play, LR5 Playing Fields, LR6 Protection of Sport Facilities, DD8 Provision of Sport and Recreation Facilities and LR1 Open Space require developers to ensure full replacement in terms of quality, quantity, proximity and accessibility of any facility lost to development. - 11.2 The Council will not accept sums in lieu of outdoor recreation space or facilities if the minimum standards cannot be met in terms of quality, quantity, proximity or accessibility.
+- 12.1 Policies LR3 Children's Play, LR5 Playing Fields, LR6 Protection of Sport Facilities, DD8 Provision of Sport and Recreation Facilities and LR1 Open Space require developers to ensure full replacement in terms of quality, quantity, proximity and accessibility of any facility lost to development. - 12.2 The Council will not accept sums in lieu of outdoor recreation space or facilities if the minimum standards cannot be met in terms of quality, quantity, proximity or accessibility.

-12. SITE SELECTION FOR YOUNG PERSON'S INFORMAL RECREATION
+13. SITE SELECTION FOR YOUNG PERSON'S INFORMAL RECREATION

-- 12.1 Policy LR4 Young Persons Informal Recreation supports, in principle, the creation of appropriate facilities for the recreation of young persons of teenage years.
-It is important that strict criteria are followed when identifying locations and the design of such facilities in order to protect existing amenity. - 12.2 The Council will seek extensive consultation with the affected community, i.e. target the young persons and local residents.
-Sites will be selected on the basis of the criteria set out in Section 13 of this SPD/ or at Appendix 2.
+- 13.1 Policy LR4 Young Persons Informal Recreation supports, in principle, the creation of appropriate facilities for the recreation of young persons of teenage years.
+It is important that strict criteria are followed when identifying locations and the design of such facilities in order to protect existing amenity. - 13.2 The Council will seek extensive consultation with the affected community, i.e. target the young persons and local residents.
+Sites will be selected on the basis of the criteria set out in Sections 8 and 9 and Appendix 1 of this SPD.

-13. SITE SELECTION FOR COMMUNITY PARKS
+14. SITE SELECTION FOR COMMUNITY PARKS

-13.1 Policy SO6 Parks will formally recognise Community Parks as having Local Park status so long as:

-- The park selection and the type of design, facilities, activities and landscaping are decided in partnership with the local community; - The park is accessible by the community it is intended to serve; - Adequate arrangements for maintenance of the park are in place; and - The park is formally adopted as a Local Park by Council resolution.
+- 14.1 Policy SO6 Parks will formally recognise Community Parks as having Local Park status so long as: - The park selection and the type of design, facilities, activities and landscaping are decided in partnership with the local community; - The park is accessible by the community it is intended to serve; - Adequate arrangements for maintenance of the park are in place; and - The park is formally adopted as a Local Park by Council resolution.

-14. LAYOUT OF OPEN SPACE TO BE PROVIDED BY THE DEVELOPER
+15. LAYOUT OF OPEN SPACE TO BE PROVIDED BY THE DEVELOPER

-- 14.1 Landscaping of associated public and private open space is an integral part of most development proposals.
-Applicants, where appropriate, will be expected to discuss landscaping requirements with Council officers at the earliest opportunity prior to submission of detailed plans and the detailed Design and Access Statement. - 14.2 A landscape design and method statement will be required.
+- 15.1 Landscaping of associated public and private open space is an integral part of most development proposals.
+Applicants, where appropriate, will be expected to discuss landscaping requirements with Council officers at the earliest opportunity prior to submission of detailed plans and the detailed Design and Access Statement. - 15.2 A landscape design and method statement will be required.
 This should include consideration of planning guidance for nature conservation, the historic environment and site specific guidance.
 Please refer to Appendix 1 of this SPD which provides further detail in relation to the Council's requirements for landscape design and method statements.

-15. FURTHER GUIDANCE DOCUMENTS
+16. FURTHER GUIDANCE DOCUMENTS

-- 15.1 Detailed standards for landscaping and maintenance of Public Open Space are described in the document 'Landscape and Public Open Space Guidance for Developers'.
-(Dudley MBC). - 15.2 The level of provision for sport and recreation facilities needed in an area other than public open space, playing fields and children's play areas are indicated in the Dudley Sport and Recreation Strategy or will be determined with the Facility Planning Model (Sport England), where established. - 15.3 Other relevant documents include: - Design for Community Safety Supplementary Planning Guidance (SPG) (adopted March 2002) (Dudley MBC). - Dudley MBC's draft Dudley Play Strategy - Dudley MBC's emerging Planning Obligations Supplementary Planning Document (SPD). - 15.4 The documents above can be obtained from Dudley Metropolitan Borough Council, Directorate of the Urban Environment, Landscape and Urban

-Design, Mary Stevens Park (MSP), Council House, Stourbridge, West Midlands, DY8 2AA.
+- 16.1 Detailed standards for landscaping and maintenance of Public Open Space are described in Appendix 1 of this SPD. - 16.2 The level of provision for sport and recreation facilities needed in an area other than public open space, playing fields and children's play areas are indicated in the Dudley Sport and Recreation Strategy or will be determined with the Facility Planning Model (Sport England), where established. - 16.3 Other relevant documents include: - Design for Community Safety Supplementary Planning Guidance (SPG) (adopted March 2002) (Dudley MBC). - Dudley MBC's draft Dudley Play Strategy - Dudley MBC's emerging draft Planning Obligations Supplementary Planning Document (SPD). - 16.4 The documents above can be obtained from Dudley Metropolitan Borough Council, Directorate of the Urban Environment (DUE), Landscape and Urban Design, Mary Stevens Park (MSP), Council House, Stourbridge, West Midlands, DY8 2AA.
 The Council's Planning Policy Section would need to be contacted regarding the emerging Planning Obligations SPD.
-The Council's "draft Dudley Play Strategy" can be obtained by contacting the Council's Education and Lifelong Learning Section.
+The Council's "draft Dudley Play Strategy" can be obtained by contacting the Council's Directorate of Children's Services (Education).

-16. LOCATION MAP SHOWING KEY OPEN SPACE, OUTDOOR SPORT AND OUTDOOR RECREATION SITES LOCATED WITHIN DUDLEY BOROUGH
+17. LOCATION MAP SHOWING KEY OPEN SPACE, OUTDOOR SPORT AND OUTDOOR RECREATION SITES LOCATED WITHIN DUDLEY BOROUGH